 Is throwing your mortarboard actually dangerous?

 Apparently so.
-"Don't throw your cap!" may sound like ominous "You'll shoot your eye out"¦" nagging from your mom, but the pointed caps seem to have some destructive power.
-England's Anglia Ruskin University banned cap-tossing after a student received stitches when a mortarboard came down on his noggin a few years ago.
+"Don't throw your cap!" may sound like ominous "You'll shoot your eye out" kind of nagging from your mom, but the pointed caps do seem to have some destructive power.
+England's Anglia Ruskin University banned cap-tossing in 2008 after a student received stitches when a mortarboard came down on his noggin a few years ago.
 A search of medical database PubMed also turns up the case of a 17-year-old girl who took a mortarboard corner to the eye and suffered retinal trauma.
 Even though these cases seem fairly rare, do you really want to be the guy or gal who's having to say, "Oh, gee, I'm so sorry!" to a newly blinded classmate?